 Overview of data preview

 Data preview lets you see how your indexed data will look, while also allowing you to easily make adjustments to improve the outcome.
 It runs a subset of your data through the normal indexing process but, unlike normal indexing, it does not commit the resulting events to an index.
-During data preview, you can adjust and improve the indexing process interactively, so, when Splunk Enterprise later performs the actual indexing, your event data ends up in the index formatted exactly as you want it to be.
+During data preview, you can adjust and improve the indexing process interactively, so, when Splunk later performs the actual indexing, your event data ends up in Splunk formatted exactly as you want it to be.

-Here is an example of the main data preview screen:
+Here's an example of the main data preview screen:

-During data preview, you can adjust how Splunk Enterprise processes timestamps and event breaks.
+During data preview, you can adjust how Splunk processes timestamps and event breaks.
 Once you're satisfied with the results, you can save your changes as a new source type, which you can then apply to your actual data.
 See "Data preview and source types" for details.

-Data preview operates only on single files, but with a bit of planning you can also preview data from network or directory inputs.
+Data preview operates on single files, but with a bit of planning you can also preview data from network or directory inputs.
 See "Prepare your data" for details.

-Set search-time event segmentation in Splunk Web
+Set search-time segmentation in Splunk Web

 Data preview and source types